libbitcoin/libbitcoin-system/doc/sphinx/crypto.rst

 Using private key functionality when a public key is set is undefined, and most operations will likely fail.

+:ref:`examples_priv` is an example program for working with Bitcoin private keys.
+The example shows generating private keys, showing the address and signing/verifying of a hash digest.

 Show Your Bitcoin Address
 -------------------------